kostyfisik/PKM-sync-template/notes/chore.pkm.settings.md

 ---
 id: e7dh1jym44nhy32npntrpjp
-title: root.pkm.settings
+title: chore.pkm.settings
 desc: ''
 updated: 1688302121676
 created: 1688301887259
 ---

-# Opinionated settings

-## No folders/directories

-Two major options are to use folders (directories) provided by your filesystem or not to use.

-## Font
+# Font

 I prefer using a dark theme and the [JetBrains Mono](https://www.jetbrains.com/lp/mono/) monospace font for consistency across all PKMs.
 Note, the JetBrains Mono font is free and open-source.

-## Hotkeys
+# Hotkeys

 I utilize the  `Alt + .`  and  `Alt +` ,  hotkeys for forward and backward navigation.
 The keyboard keycups for  `.`  and  `,`  also have  `>`  and  `<`